The British Columbia Teachers' Federation

 British Columbia on May 13 - 15, 2016

-Thanks you for participating in the 12th Tri-national Conference in Defense of Public Education.
-This conference came as the North American Free Trade Agreement (NAFTA) was to have been be expanded with conditions set out in the Trans-Pacific Partnership (TPP), negotiated in the last days of the Stephen Harper government in Canada.
-The TTP will further the undermining of social and educational rights and services in Mexico, the United States, and Canada.
+Please save the dates and send participants to the 12th Tri-national Conference in Defense of Public Education.
+This conference comes as the North American Free Trade Agreement (NAFTA) may be expanded with conditions set out in the Trans-Pacific Partnership (TPP), negotiated in the last days of the Stephen Harper government in Canada.
+The TTP, if ratified, will further the undermining of social and educational rights and services in Mexico, the United States, and Canada.

-The conference was held on May 13-15, 2016, hosted by the BC Teachers' Federation on the campus of the University of British Columbia, in Vancouver, BC.
+The conference will be held on May 13-15, 2016, hosted by the BC Teachers' Federation on the campus of the University of British Columbia, in Vancouver, BC.

 The Tri-national Coalition is an informal organization of advocates of public education from Canada, Mexico, and the United States that began with a conference in Olympia, Washington, in 1993.
 The coalition has held a conference every other year since then to build understanding and solidarity among education activists in the three countries.